What the EU Emissions Trading System (EU ETS) means for shippers

 Since 2005, the EU has had an Emissions Trading System (EU ETS) in place.
 A scheme which has been helping bring the bloc’s carbon emissions down, in pursuit of net zero targets.

 Since January 2024, the application of EU ETS has been widened to include the maritime industry.
-All large vessels of over 5000 gross tonnage that dock at EU ports, regardless of the flag they fly, will be subject to the scheme.
-A move which has had significant ramifications for shippers in the UK and EU, particularly now that in May 2025 the UK and EU agreed to combine their ETS schemes.
+All large vessels of over 5000 gross tonnage that dock at EU ports, regardless of the flag they fly, are subject to the scheme.
+A move which has had significant ramifications for shippers in the UK and EU.
+These ramifications could grow even further, now that in May 2025 the UK and EU agreed to link their ETS schemes.

 In this article we will explore exactly what the EU’s Emission Trading System regulation means for sea freight shippers across Europe in 2025 and beyond.